AdobeDocs/certification.en/help/certifications/restart-program.md

 ---
-title: Adobe Certification Restart Program
+title: Adobe Certification Restart program
 description: Go from expired to certified with Adobe Certifications.
 Find out if you are eligible for this limited time program.
 role: Developer
+solution: Experience Cloud
 recommendations: disable, exclude
 badge: label="Restart program" type="positive"
 mini-toc-levels: 1